Global Seminar: Conflict, Borders, Multilingualism, Translation, Summer 2021

 Daily instruction in Turkish or modern Greek will also be required.

-This seminar fulfills the Literature and Arts (LA) general requirement as well as a requirement for the certificates in Translation and Intercultural Communication and in Hellenic Studies.
+This seminar fulfills the Social Analysis (SA) general requirement as well as a requirement for the certificates in Translation and Intercultural Communication and in Hellenic Studies.

 “Conflict, Borders, Multilingualism, Translation” is co-sponsored by the Seeger Center for Hellenic Studies.